arunjadhav/CAPM-Chronicles-Part-1-The-Art-of-Building/Chapter-6.md

 title: "Chapter 6: The Ping, The Pong, The Popcorn"
 ---

-# Chapter 6: The Ping, The Pong, The Popcorn

 ---

 ## The Ping, The Pong, The Popcorn (A Lighthearted Look at Eventing & Messaging)